 As I always say: come early.
 We did not follow this rule (due to morning errands) and regretted.
-Inside Israel Museum, we didn’t feel the number of people, but parking was quite problematic.
-After waiting in line to the museum parking for about 20 minutes, I made a u-turn and parked next to museum’s rear entrance.
-There is plenty free parking there, and it is only 10-15 min walk.
+Inside Israel Museum, we did not feel the number of people, but parking was quite problematic.
+After waiting in line to the museum parking for about 20 minutes, I made a u-turn and parked next to the museum’s rear entrance (Nakhman Avigad and Avraham Granot streets).
+There is plenty of free parking there, and it is only 10-15 min walk.

 Map of the area:

 Israel Museum is not massive, but quite large.
 You can easily spend a whole day there.
 Here is its plan of the complex:

 The entrance is in the bottom left corner (next to the arrow and #1).
 Then you can see the galleries (orange, blue navy, turquoise, and purple).
 And in the bottom part, you can see the park with sculptures, Shrine of the Book (#16 and #17) and Second Temple Model (#19).